SamuelPozzobon/UltimateParticles/README.md

 # UltimateParticles.
-An UltimateParticles plugin, fixed by Archon Klaus.
+UltimateParticle is the most advanced particles plugin on pocketmine.

-This is the only and the best spawn particles ever (for the newest PocketMine-MP  version).
-By Klaus.
+Here is a list of particles:

 ![Alt text](screenshot.png?raw=true "Title")